opentargets-archive/webapp/app/docs/faq.md

 provided by third parties, mostly from other groups in the EMBL-EBI (e.g. the genome browser uses the Ensembl REST API).
 In addition we provide links out to other web sites such as [COSMIC](http://cancer.sanger.ac.uk/cosmic).
 Use of these services is covered by their own terms of use.

-How do I cite the CTTV Target Validation Platform?
+<a name="citation">How do I cite the CTTV Target Validation Platform?
 --------------------------------------------------
 See [here](/about#citation)